 Research has been done in the past to estimate the temperature profile inside refrigerated containers.
-Several options have been investigated: mathematical approaches as presented in (Shaik, 2007), K-E models as proposed in (Rouaud, 2002), and several numerical models as reviewed in (Smale.
-2006).
-With the exception of (Moureh,2004), in which the effect of the pallets is considered; usually the focus is put on the cold air flow as the main factor governing the temperature pattern inside a container and the effects due the cargo presence is sub estimated.
+Several options have been investigated: mathematical approaches as presented in [1], K- ε models as proposed in [2], and several numerical models as reviewed in [3].
+With the exception of [4], in which the effect of the pallets is considered; usually the focus is put on the cold air flow as the main factor governing the temperature pattern inside a container and the effects due the cargo presence is sub estimated.

-To take into account the effect of the cargo in the temperature, in (Babazadeh, 2008) it is proposed the use of wireless sensor nodes (WSN) to measure the ambient parameters in the surroundings of a spatial point of interest and the use of system identification to estimate the parameters of a linear Multi-Input Single-Output (MISO) system.
-It concluded that in order to have a good estimation, it is necessary to have a high number of training samples and many inputs to the system.
+Babazadeh [5] suggested an approach that takes the effect of the cargo to the temperature into account.
+He proposed the use of wireless sensor nodes (WSN) to measure the ambient parameters in the surroundings of a spatial point of interest and the use of system identification to estim77ate the parameters of a linear Multi-Input Single-Output (MISO) system and concluded that in order to have a good estimation, it is necessary to have a high number of training samples and many inputs to the system.